btzy/CS4212-compiler/Bernard Teo Zhi Yi_pa1_readme.txt

 ./run.sh errors/capital-error2
 ```

+The expected output is also available in the `test/errors` directory.

 ## Lenient mode

 Lenient mode should be used when we still want to construct a best-effort tree from a input Jlite source file that has syntax errors.